ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 References: [online man page](https://man.archlinux.org/man/xdotool.1.en), [project webpage](https://www.semicomplete.com/projects/xdotool/), [GitHub page](https://github.com/jordansissel/xdotool)

 Workflow:
-- Use Vim's `system` function to query `xdotool getactivewindow` when switching to a buffer with the `tex` file type.
+- Use Vim's `system` function to query `xdotool getactivewindow` when switching to a buffer with the LaTeX file type.
   Store the window ID in an e.g. global Vim variable `g:window_id`.
   This will return the window ID of the window holding the Vim instance containing the LaTeX file.
   Example implementation: in `ftplugin/tex.vim` add